nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2a.
 There are no tasks for the specified date

 > 1a1.
 Program returns a message, saying that there are no tasks for the specified date<br>
   Use case ends.

+#### Use case: Find a specific task

+**MSS**

+1. User requests to find all tasks with a specified keyword
+2. Program shows the list tasks for which have the keyword<br>
+Use case ends

+**Extensions**

+1a.
+Keyword is invalid

+> 1a1.
+Program returns errors message, saying that keyword given is invalid<br>
+  Use case resumes at step 1

+2a.
+There are no tasks for the specified date

+> 1a1.
+Program returns a message, saying that there are no tasks found<br>
+  Use case ends.

 #### Use case: Edit details of a task